bradcar/MicroPython_BMPxxx/README.md

 * Code enables setting Pressure/Temperature OverSampling and IIR values.
 * Altitude is calculated using the difference between sensor's current pressure and sea level pressure setting.
 * One can adjusting sea level pressure setting to known local measurements.
   * For sea level pressure, the driver defaults to 1013.25 hpa which is the international accepted world-wide average hPa.
-However you should know that weather causes sea level presssure to vary significantly (typ: 990 hPa to 1040 hPA).
+However, you should know that weather causes sea level pressure to vary significantly (typ: 990 hPa to 1040 hPA).
   * It is recommended to set the current sea level pressure on each use to that of the nearest airport, for example: https://www.weather.gov/wrh/timeseries?site=KPDX
   * Your local sea level pressure is NOT the pressure at your sensor, it is pressure that would be measured if your altitude was sea level.
   * Altitude measurements will be inaccurate by over 1000' (500m) depending on the weather, if you do not set sea level to the nearest local known sea level pressure at the current time.